Author: Ungaran Rashid Publisher: IIUM Press, 2021. ISBN 9789674910945 No. of pages: 128 Price: RM 45.00

 1. Strictly speaking, it is wrong to describe the birth of Jesus as a miracle.
 The birth process was normal; so normal that Mary made a sacrificial offering required by the Mosaic Law as a woman was considered ceremonially unclean after giving birth.
 The miracle refers not to the birth, but to the conception of Jesus outside any sexual relations.
 The caveat duly noted, I shall continue to use the phrase “virgin birth” in accordance with convention.

 Modern critics argue that belief in the virgin birth undermines Christian faith as it precludes the full humanity of Jesus.
-Rather than refuting hypothetical possibility with other hypothetical possibilities (mystere pour mystere), I shall presently focus on the Biblical testimony that the virgin birth does not compromise the full humanity of Jesus (Hebrew 2:14, 17).
+Rather than refuting hypothetical possibility with other hypothetical possibilities (mystere pour mystere), I shall presently focus on the Biblical testimony that the virgin birth does not compromise the full humanity of Jesus (Hebrews 2:14, 17).
 Likewise, Jesus sharing of our full humanity that includes a normal birth (and human temptation) does not undermine the sinlessness of Jesus (Hebrews 4:15).
 Continue reading “Virgin Birth of Jesus Christ.
 Christmas Fulfilment of Isaiah’s Prophecy”

 Seems like the following summaries of my dialogue with Dr. Louay Fatoohi at the International Institute of Advanced Islamic Studies on August 13 2009 are being sent around the Internet.